 The world is having a love affair with turmeric – and for good reason.
 All the attention is thanks to the active ingredient in it, curcumin, which has potent anti-inflammatory properties.
-In fact, food trends data from Google shows searches for turmeric have grown 300 percent over the last five years.
 But you don’t always have to get your fill in curry form.
 There are lots of other ways to eat and drink this spice.

-Behold, 7 ways for 7 days with turmeric.
+Behold, seven ways for seven days with turmeric.

 Make a sweet porridge bowl: Whip up quick oats with coconut or almond milk and a small piece of turmeric (or 1/8 tsp of powder), along with 1/8 tsp of each of the following: cinnamon, ginger, cardamom and vanilla.
 Top with a shaved apple, maple syrup, flaxseeds, sultanas, coconut yoghurt and a pinch of salt.

 2. Turmeric latte

 Make a Golden Milk latte: Combine 1/2 cup coconut milk, 1 cup water, 1 tsp turmeric, 1 tsp ghee, 1 tsp raw honey in a pan over medium heat and whisk to mix well.
 Serve warm.
 Makes one cup.

 Blend into smoothies: Use 1 tsp for a subtle turmeric hit.
 Add up to 2 tsp for a more intense flavour.
 Tip: Include coconut oil in your smoothie to boost the turmeric absorption.
 Try this anti-inflammatory green smoothie: 1¼ cups almond milk, 1 cup kale or spinach, ¼ teaspoon turmeric, pinch of black pepper, 1 tbs chia seeds, 1½ cups frozen pineapple chunks.
 Blitz until smooth.